 If you or your partner is worried about having sex, talk with your doctor about your concerns.
 Your doctor or another health professional can give you support and advice.

-Stop if you feel lightheaded or have chest pain, palpitations, or a fast
+Stop if you feel lightheaded or have chest pain or pressure, palpitations, or a fast heartbeat.

 Try other ways to be intimate that don't make your heart work so hard.
 These include hugging, cuddling, and kissing.